 But sports plays a big role in life in the District, as well, with all the major sports leagues represented, a pretty strong college scene and an array of interesting venues in which to watch the games — which makes Washington an ideal sports travel destination.

-Speaking of FedEx Field, rumors abound that the Redskins are looking to leave Landover and build a new stadium back within Washington’s borders.
+Speaking of FedEx Field, rumors have abounded for years that the Washington Football Team is looking to leave Landover and build a new stadium back within Washington’s borders.
 That remains a few years off but is something worth noting.

 D.C.
 United of MLS boasts a new stadium, Audi Field, which opened in Washington’s Buzzard Point neighborhood near Nationals Park in 2018.